Simulation Limitations of Affine Cellular Automata: Introducing Linear and Affine Automata

 where $f_i: V \rightarrow V$ is a linear mapping for each $-r \leq i \leq r$ and $\cc \in V$ is a constant vector.
 The mapping $f_i$ is called the \emph{$i$-th component of $f$}.
 The class of all local algebras isomorphic to some affine local algebra over $\F$ with radius $r$ is denoted as $\AFF^\F_r$.

-In the special case when $f: V^{2r+1} \rightarrow V$ is a linear mapping between vector spaces over $\F$, we say that $\AA$ (or $\A$) is \emph{additive over $\F$}.
+In the special case when $f: V^{2r+1} \rightarrow V$ is a linear mapping between vector spaces over $\F$, we say that $\AA$ (or $\A$) is \emph{linear over $\F$}.
 In such a case, we can write $f$ as in (\ref{def:affine_f}) with $\cc = \vo$.
-We denote the class of all local algebras isomorphic to some local algebra additive over $\F$ with radius $r$ as $\ADD^\F_r$.
-We say that $\AA$ is \emph{canonical additive (or affine)} if it is additive (or affine) over $\F_p$ for some prime $p$ and $V = \F_p$. \end{defn}
+We denote the class of all local algebras isomorphic to some local algebra linear over $\F$ with radius $r$ as \chng{$\LIN^\F_r$}.
+We say that $\AA$ is \emph{canonical linear (or canonical affine)} if it is linear (or affine) over $\F_p$ for some prime $p$ and $V = \F_p$. \end{defn}